ruby-cube/rue/packages/signals/README.md

 - distinguish at a glance between reactive and non-reactive variables/properties
 - see at a glance where reactivity is happening
 - immediately know you’re working with a reactive reference without having to hover for a type definition from your IDE
+- reduce the likelihood a developer will forget to treat the reference as a signal
 - work cleanly with both a signal and its value within the same scope.
 For example:

     Code without reactive markers ends up being more verbose here: